MeadowsBrisk/biggyindex/category_scoring.md

 ## Open Technical Debt Items
 - Bulk Distillate vs Vape: Implemented (07c-distillateBulkRefinement) – in absence of hardware tokens AND presence of bulk sizing / purity / syringe signals, favors Concentrates Distillates.
 Lives just before concentrateLatePrecedenceRule so earlier vape boosts can still assert when valid.
-- Tincture Oral Wellness: Detect explicit ingestion disclaimers ("FOR ORAL APPLICATION ONLY", "DO NOT SMOKE OR VAPE") and force Tincture dominance when distillate + MCT + oral verbs present.
+- Tincture Oral Wellness: Implemented (07c-distillateBulkRefinement) – Detects explicit ingestion disclaimers ("FOR ORAL APPLICATION ONLY", "DO NOT SMOKE OR VAPE") and forces Tincture dominance when distillate + MCT + oral verbs present.
+- Tincture Brand Names: Implemented (07d-tinctureRefinement) – Cannadrops and AccuDose branded products now correctly classified as Tincture.Sublingual even when strong Flower/Edible signals present.
 - Vape fallback contexts: HTFSE/Liquid Diamonds are used as vape shorthand and are now covered; continue to watch for false positives in non-vape diamond contexts.
-- Edibles tablets: taxonomy and ingestion patterns updated; consider adding specific “Tablets” subcategory if future UI needs differentiation.
+- Edibles tablets: taxonomy and ingestion patterns updated; consider adding specific "Tablets" subcategory if future UI needs differentiation.

 (Add completed implementations below this line when done.)